hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-This Data Group must include the same values as in the equivalent Data Group from the 'Transit<br />
-Presentation Notification' (CC190C).
+This Data Group must include the same values as in the equivalent Data Group from the 'Transit Presentation Notification' (CC190C).

 **Technical Description**